Skip to main content

 1. What are the minimum system requirements for Proxmox Backup Server?

-The minimum requirements for Proxmox Backup Server PBS are, a server or virtual machine (for test environments), with at least 2 Cores, 4GB RAM and 2 disks, including at least 8GB disk space for the system.
+The minimum requirements for Proxmox Backup Server (PBS) are a server or a virtual machine (for test environments) with at least 2 cores, 4GB of RAM, and 2 disks, with at least 8GB of disk space for the system.

-2. Can I run Proxmox Backup Server in a virtual machine?
+2. Can I run Proxmox Backup Server on a virtual machine?

 3. How can I update Proxmox Backup Server?

-You can update Proxmox Backup Server via the web management console or by using apt commands on the terminal.
+You can update Proxmox Backup Server via the web management console or by using commands apt in the terminal.

-4. Does Proxmox Backup Server support incremental backup?
+4. Does Proxmox Backup Server support incremental backups?

-Yes, Proxmox Backup Server supports incremental backup to optimize disk space and backup time.
+Yes, Proxmox Backup Server supports incremental backups to optimize disk space and backup times.

 Add new comment